cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-04-27-the-evolution-of-the-web-from-html-to-webassembly.md

 I've been doing some frontend web development lately as part of my daily job.[^1] Along the way, I've been thinking on how the whole thing is built under the hood.
 Obviously, the web technologies that we all use every day have changed and evolved over time.
-While digging into this topic, I realized that some of the underlying solutions that fuel the World Wide Web are really brilliant, while others are still a mess.
+While digging into this topic, I realized that some of the underlying technical solutions that fuel the World Wide Web are really brilliant, while others are still a mess.
-From an engineering perspective, there are many lessons we can learn.
+From an engineering perspective, there are many lessons we can learn from it.
 So I decided to write about it in this post.
 What follows is my modest attempt to do so.
 As a disclaimer, this blog post is not about [the history of the internet](https://en.wikipedia.org/wiki/History_of_the_Internet), which has already been well documented.
 Instead, I focus on the different architectures and patterns that have radically changed the way web technologies are developed.
 This includes new paradigms that have opened up possibilities for what was previously impossible, like Single Page Applications (SPAs) and AJAX.
-From those that became obsolete, like Java Applets, to those that have stood the test of time, like Static HTML, and the recent emergence of WebAssembly and the still ongoing attempt to decentralize the web.
+From those that became obsolete, like Java Applets, to those that have stood the test of time, like Static HTML, to the recent emergence of WebAssembly and the ongoing attempt to decentralize the web.
 If you are a ~~nerd~~ engineer, a web developer, or just curious about how the web works internally, you're likely to find this post interesting.
+Those who don't know tech history are doomed to repeat past engineering mistakes.
 This is gonna be a long one, so grab a coffee and let's go!

 <figure class="jb_picture">
   {% responsive_image path: img/posts/2024/2024-04-27/infinite-park.jpg alt: "The World Wide Web, and infinite park of data continuously streamed" %}
   <figcaption class="stroke">
-    &#169; The World Wide Web, like a seeming infinity data pumping platform, has been transformed and evolved at unprecedented speed.
-The picture corresponds to the art piece titled "Infinite Park" exposed at <a href="https://maps.app.goo.gl/75AGyCg5QpzjQeFR8">Stockholm's Paradox Museum</a>.
+    &#169; The World Wide Web is a seeming infinity data dumping and pumping platform.
+It has been transformed and evolved at unprecedented speed over the last 30 years.
+The picture shows an art piece titled "Infinite Park" exposed at <a href="https://maps.app.goo.gl/75AGyCg5QpzjQeFR8">Stockholm's Paradox Museum</a>.
   </figcaption>
 </figure>